 Knock Sensor

-The knock sensor is a piezoelectric sensor that contains a piezoelectric sensing crystal and a resister.
+The knock sensor is a piezoelectric sensor that contains a sensing crystal and a resister.
 This crystal creates a small amount of voltage when shaken.
-This sensor takes advantage of this property.
+This sensor takes advantage of this unique property.

-Symptoms: The symptoms of a bad knock sensor usually show up at highway speeds or under a load.
-Be clear that this sensor effects the ignition timing of an engine.
-The vehicle will have a loss in fuel mileage and acceleration especially at highway speeds.
-The customer may complain that the vehicle doesn't feel right.
-The vehicles computer will detect a bad knock sensor, set off a code (P0325-P0332), and enter failsafe mode.
+The symptoms of a bad knock sensor usually show up while accelerating or under a load.
+Be clear that this sensor affects the ignition timing of an engine.
+There will be a drop in fuel mileage and acceleration, especially at highway speeds.
+The customer may complain that the vehicle's engine doesn't feel right.